skycoin/skycoin/README.md

 * Install [gvm](https://github.com/moovweb/gvm) (or hack up $GOPATH yourself)
 * Install `go1.2` with gvm, or manually.
 Skycoin does not work with earlier releases of go.
 * `./compile/getdeps.sh` - This installs go dependencies.
 Run this again if you get import errors in the future.
 * Run `./compile/install-to-gopath.sh`.
 This will symlink the repo directory into your `$GOPATH`.
-You only need to do this if you did not clone the repo to `$GOPATH/src/github.com/skycoin/skycoin`.
+You only need to do this if you did not clone the repo to `$GOPATH/src/github.com/skycoin/skycoin`, either via `go get` or manually.

 Running
 -------